-DO NOT race the engine when shifting from PARK or NEUTRAL into another gear range.
+Do not depress the accelerator pedal when shifting from PARK or NEUTRAL into another gear range.

 NOTE: After selecting any gear range, wait a moment to allow the selected gear to engage before accelerating.
 This is especially important when the engine is cold.